bpinske/gdnbot2/README.md

 ✅list_roles          List all roles and IDs for this server ❌list_server_info    DEBUG: List cached info on this server (check admin panel instead)
 ModCommands:
-  gdn_mute            Mute a user to block their messages gdn_unmute          Unmute a user so they can message again ​No Category: help                Shows this message. list_extensions
+❌gdn_mute            Mute a user to block their messages (defer till next bot?)
+❌gdn_unmute          Unmute a user so they can message again (defer till next bot?)
+​No Category:
+  help                Shows this message. list_extensions